LexPredict, referred to hereafter as Sponsor, is pleased to sponsor

 at an ABA-accredited law school during the October 2017 Term

 of the United States Supreme Court.

 Each correct prediction for a Justice’s vote (AFFIRM or REVERSE) is worth 10 points.

 When nine Justices hear a case, predicting all Justices correctly will yield 90 points.

 Predicting the outcome of the case (affirm or reverse) is worth an additional 10 points.

-Each case could be worth a total of 100 points.
+Each case can thus be worth a total of 100 points.

 (However, with an eight-member Court, cases are worth a maximum of 90 points).

 For example, in Schwarzenegger v.
 Entertainment Media Association,

 the Court of Appeals for the Ninth Circuit found that a statute barring the sale